ChrisOrgan/Covid_Analysis/readme.txt

     - We can also calculate the CI in each continent, which can inform us how adaptations differ between continents.
     - Read De Maio et al. (2020).

-### SARS-CoV-2 in Cruise Ships

-- SARS-CoV-2 genomic diversity might have declined following transmissions into cruise ships (i.e., founder effect), which may be equivalent to islands in the theory of island biogeography (MacArthur and Wilson 1967).

 ### The Coevolution of Coronavirus Spike Gene and Vertebrate ACE2